-A shelving filter (also referred to as a shelf filter, shelf EQ, shelving EQ etc.) is a great option for equalizing a signal.
-That’s because it allows you to boost or attenuate either the high end or the low end of the frequency spectrum.
-Whether you realize it or not, you’ve probably used a shelving filter before.
-That’s because these are the types of filters that are used in home Hi-Fi equipment and car stereos.
-But they can be immensely useful tools when mixing and mastering music too.
+A shelving filter, also referred to as a shelf filter, shelf EQ, shelving EQ etc. allows you to boost or attenuate either the high end or the low end of the frequency spectrum.
 A shelving filter which boosts or attenuates the high end of the frequency spectrum is known as a ‘high shelf’.
-A shelving filter which boosts or attenuates the low end of the frequency spectrum is known as a ‘low shelf’.
-In this article, I’ll breakdown what each of these filters do, how they are controlled and the benefits of using them.
+Whereas a shelving filter which boosts or attenuates the low end of the frequency spectrum is known as a ‘low shelf’.
+In this article, I’ll break down what each of these filters do, how they are controlled, and the benefits of using them.

 What is a Low shelf?